 Not only the power consumption, the hard drives also make a good amount of noise when running on their highest RPMs.
 This is clearly not the case with the SSDs.

 As we discussed above, if you don’t have to store huge volumes of data for the long term in your computer, there is no need to buy a hard drive.
 SSDs are now cheap and offer good value for money in terms of performance.
-So, if you are building a new computer or even upgrading a new one, just go for an SSD if your system supports it.
+So, if you are building a new computer or upgrading an existing one, opt for an SSD if your system supports it.
 Make it your primary drive and install all the software and operating systems on it.
-Especially, if you are going to the latest CPUs from both Intel and AMD, you must choose an SSD in order to get the best performance.
+Especially if you are going to use the latest CPUs from both Intel and AMD, you must choose an SSD in order to get the best performance.

 If you understand the workings of the CPU a little bit, it loads the data to the RAM from your permanent storage medium (SSD or HDD).
 Now, if you are using a hard drive as your storage drive, it will take a lot longer to read the data as compared to an SSD.
 Even a SATA SSD can remove the storage bottlenecks in most computers.

-Always choose a hard drive as an extra drive besides your primary SSD.
+Always choose a hard drive as an additional drive, in addition to your primary SSD.
 If you work with large file sizes like videos, databases, 3D files, etc, a hard drive can help you save some money.
 Keep in mind that the read/write speeds will be very low compared to the SSDs.
 Let’s take a 7200 RPM hard drive.
-If I have to write a 100GB video to it, it would take anything between 10 to 15 minutes.
+If I have to write a 100GB video to it, it would take anything between 10 and 15 minutes.
 The same file can be written from a Gen 4.0 SSD to another SSD in around 30 to 40 seconds or even less than this.

 But, if you check the prices, you will be able to save a lot of money if work with very high amounts of data.
 Hard Drives are good for RAID setups as we discussed above.
 Also, hard drives are most applicable for archiving, backups, NAS, Surveillance systems (CCTVs), some gaming consoles, etc. because of their adequate sequential read/write performance, hard drives are still used in many places and aren’t absolute.
 In summary, HDDs are best suited for applications that require large amounts of storage and don’t prioritize speed